Read case data

 R

-environment using rio package.
+environment using the rio package.
+We use

 R